stevanStevic/esp32-gui-flasher/README.md

-# ESP32 GUI Flasher with Connection to Thermal Printer
+# ESP32 GUI Flasher with Connection to Label Printer

-ESP32 GUI Flasher is an app for ESP8266 / ESP32 designed to make flashing your firmware easy with ability to print device info onto connected thermal printer.
+ESP32 GUI Flasher is an app for ESP32 designed to make flashing your firmware easy with ability to print device info with connected label printer.

  * Pre-built binary for Windows.
  * Using your firmware release as a zip file.